-This article assesses the role of segregation in explaining gender employment gaps through the UK's Great Recession and its subsequent period of recovery and fiscal austerity.
-First, we re-affirm that UK gender gaps respond more generally to the business cycle.
-Although there are many potential explanations of this fact, we test the simplest.
-Is this because of the extent of segregation in work?
-Our counterfactual-type analysis accounts for the specific role of combined gender segregation across industry sectors and occupations that existed at the onset of the Great Recession.
+This article assesses the role of segregation in explaining gender employment gaps through the United Kingdom's Great Recession and its subsequent period of recovery and fiscal austerity.
+The analysis reaffirms that gender employment gaps in the UK respond to the business cycle, and it evaluates to what extent these short-term changes in the employment gap can be explained by the industry sectors and occupations where women and men work.
+A counterfactual analysis accounts for the specific role of combined gender segregation across industry sectors and occupations that existed at the onset of the Great Recession.
 The results contradict the existing narrative that men's employment was more harshly affected than women's employment; segregation accounts for over two and a half times the actual fall in the gender gap between 2007 and 2011.